ConglomoSL/simple-oauth2-server/README.md

     methods: ['get', 'post', 'delete', 'put'], // methods for protect routes });
 ```
-You protect is initiate and enabled!
-And server give tokens by requests on `tokenGetPath`.
+You protection is enabled!
+And server send tokens by requests on `tokenGetPath`.

 ## Default options
 ```
 routes: [], // protect routes